-A new U.S. antidumping (“AD”) and countervailing duty (“CVD”) petition was filed on July 29, 2020, by the Coalition of American Chassis Manufacturers against imports of certain chassis and subassemblies thereof from the People’s Republic of China.
+A new U.S. antidumping (“AD”) and countervailing (“CVD”) duty petition was filed on March 30 by MTD Products, Inc. against imports of certain walk-behind snow throwers (also known as snow blowers) from the People’s Republic of China.

-The DOC’s preliminary determinations are currently scheduled for October 22, 2020 (CVD) and January 5, 2021 (AD), which are the dates when importers will be required to deposit the calculated duties upon the products’ entry in the U.S. market.
+The DOC’s preliminary determinations are currently scheduled for June 23 (CVD) and Sept.
+7 (AD), which are the dates when importers will be required to deposit the calculated duties upon the products’ entry into the U.S. market.

 There are strict statutory deadlines associated with these proceedings and affected companies are advised to prepare as soon as possible.
 If this product is of interest to you, please let us know so that we can provide you with additional information as it becomes available.